How long does it take you to write marketing emails?

 You’re likely only paying a marginal monthly or annual fee for your software.

-Plus you get many benefits, e.g., an increase in sales, more website traffic, and new leads.
+You get many benefits, e.g., increased sales, more website traffic, and new leads.
 So it’s OK to use this platform to promote a free offer.

 Include the word “FREE” in your subject line to get more subscribers to open your messages.

-Your email campaigns might be great, but if you can’t get people to open the messages, they are pointless.
+Your email campaigns might be great, but they are pointless if you can’t get people to open the messages.

 Personalize your subject lines, or introduce a story or news.